-La Vida Dulce (working in Mexico really is the sweet life).
-Make no mistake: Mexico may share a border with the United States but the lifestyle in this Latin American country is completely unique.
+La Vida Dulce—living in Mexico really is the sweet life!
+Make no mistake: Mexico may share a border with the United States, but the lifestyle in this Latin American country is completely unique.
 Though Mexico is our neighbor, in many ways it seems a world away.
-Its affordability and proximity to home make working abroad in Mexico an ideal choice for many Americans.
+Its affordability and proximity to home make meaningful travel in Mexico an ideal choice for many Americans.
 As the ancient home of the Mayans, with one of the most prosperous economies in Latin America today, Mexico is home to endless learning possibilities for international workers outside of any specific profession.

-There are numerous ways to work abroad in Mexico, and with each one, many avenues for learning Spanish.
-Whether formally or naturally, learning Spanish while working abroad in Mexico is not just a possibility, it should be a priority!
-Here are a few ways you can optimize your language learning while working abroad in Mexico:
+There are numerous ways to travel abroad in Mexico, and with each one, many avenues for learning Spanish.
+Whether formally or naturally, learning Spanish while traveling abroad in Mexico is not just a possibility, it should be a priority!
+Here are a few ways you can optimize your language learning while in Mexico:

 Teachers can learn just as much as their students, so teaching English in Mexico will provide you with an excellent opportunity for language exchange.
 Earn a Teaching English to Speakers of Other Languages (TESOL) or Teaching English as a Foreign Language (TEFL) certificate.
 Courses commonly run for four to eight weeks, but vary greatly.
 You can learn entirely online or take classes that include real teaching experiences.
 The cost of certification and quality of job available after training will reflect the hours of work that is required.